Tree Pests and Diseases

 The two most important notifiable diseases in Britain today are sudden oak death caused by the pathogen Phytophthora ramorum and red band needle blight caused by the fungus Dothistroma septosporum, which affects Corsican pine.

 Ash dieback is a serious disease of ash trees caused by a fungus called Chalara fraxinea (C. fraxinea).
-The disease causes stem lesions, leaf loss and crown dieback in affected trees and can lead to tree death.
+The disease causes stem lesions, leaf loss and crown dieback and can lead to tree death.

 Sudden oak death